 Keep bananas fresh longer by wrapping the stem ends in plastic wrap.
-This works even better if you separate the bananas from the bunch first and then wrap the ends.
+This works even better if bananas are separate from the bunch first, and then the ends are wrapped.

 Ever wrestled with a container of plastic wrap?
 To prevent waste, store the box in the refrigerator.
-Chilled plastic wrap is easier to separate and tear.
+Cold plastic wrap is easier to separate and tear.

 Get more juice out of citrus fruit by rolling it on a hard surface before cutting it open.
-For example, if you need fresh lemon juice for salad dressing, roll the lemon firmly on a cutting board or counter before cutting -- you'll get almost twice the juice.
+For example, if fresh lemon juice is needed for salad dressing or for a delicious lemonade, roll the lemon firmly on a cutting board or counter before cutting.
+You'll get almost twice the juice.

 Cooking spray is largely a waste of money and may contain ingredients you don't want in your food anyway.
 Eliminate the cost by skipping it altogether.
 Cooks can use olive oil, butter, or coconut oil in its place depending on the dish.
 Coconut oil works especially well for baked goods to keep them from sticking.